 How Can I Benefit from PMI?

 If you don’t have a 20% down payment, PMI can help you buy a home.
 By financing your home with mortgage insurance, you could make a smaller down payment on a more expensive home.
 While not necessarily always ideal, accepting initial PMI in order to purchase a higher-priced home doesn’t mean you’ll always be locked into paying private mortgage insurance.
-In fact, PMI can be cancelled when your loan balance is below 78% of its original value.
+In fact, on some loans, PMI can be cancelled when your loan balance is below 78% of its original value.
 Once your mortgage insurance is cancelled, your monthly mortgage payment will be reduced by the amount of your mortgage insurance payment.

 Another way you can leverage PMI is by opting for lender-paid mortgage insurance (LPMI).
 This means the lender agrees to waive the private mortgage insurance in exchange for the borrower paying a higher interest rate.
 If you have a higher credit score, this may be a great option for you.
 Be sure to talk to a Home Loan Expert to find out if this is the right way to organize your mortgage.